Tips for Self-Publishing Your Book

-That said, with no publisher in charge of your project, there’s no one to stop you from publishing low quality content.
-And unfortunately, much of the self-published work out there is still fairly low quality.
+That said, with no publisher in charge of your project, there’s no one to stop you from publishing low-quality content.
+Unfortunately, much of the self-published work out there is still fairly low quality.
 If you want your book to compete with traditionally published books and other high-quality work to become a bestseller, you have to give the whole publishing process the same attention it’s given by traditional publishers.

-Much of this low-quality content comes from authors that try to handle the whole publishing process by themselves.
+Much of this low-quality content comes from authors that try to handle the entire publishing process by themselves.
 Just because you’re an author doesn’t mean you have expertise in editing, design, distribution, and marketing.
-We don’t expect airline pilots to serve drinks to passengers and coordinate air traffic.
-It would be a disaster.
+We don’t expect airline pilots to serve drinks to passengers and coordinate air traffic; it would be a disaster.
 So why expect an author to deal with every aspect of the publishing process?

 This is where collaborative publishing comes in.
 A collaborative publisher will help offer the best of both worlds, allowing you to retain control over creative decisions and revenue, while offering the tools to produce a top-quality book.
 You’ll put together a team of experts in all areas of publishing to make sure mistakes in editing, design, or marketing don’t hold back writing that could otherwise become a bestseller.

 If you take things step-by-step, never let fear stop you from getting started, and get the help you need to publish your book the right way, there’s nothing to hold you back from publishing a bestseller.
 Just getting started and sticking with it will put you head and shoulders above many would-be authors.

 We’ve done it before, and it works.
 Our Plan, Pick, and Publish service is a proven process that